davide-gith/Cloth-simulation/Phisycally_based.md

 So, the problem to solve is to determine the particle position over time given its mass, the forces that act on the particle, its initial position and its initial velocity.

 ## Mass-spring system
+In addition to gravity, which is constantly applied to the system, additional internal and external forces influence the motion of the particles.
+Most real word object are kept together by internal forces that prevent objects from breaking under external forces.
+One simple approximation often used in graphics is to model internal forces as stiff springs that connect particles.
+The spring force is applied along the direction of the spring and is proportional to the difference between the particle distance and the spring rest length.

 ## Time integration